canvon/cvnsnapper-replicate/README.md

   seems to be no valid SSL/TLS certificate configured as of 2020-08-13;
   therefore linking without https.)

+## Front-end script

+As of commit 80ba152f274ac046e37f6f386d731f1fe9eed4cb (Mon Aug 17 15:36:54 2020 +0200)
+"Switch from handful of scripts to a libdir + front-end script", cvnsnapper is using a front-end script (in `bin/`) to invoke scripts (in `lib/cvnsnapper-toolbox/`).

+To invoke the `plain-backingstorage` script, invoke like this:

+    # cvnsnapper plain-backingstorage show .

 ## Replication

-`cvnsnapper-replicate-send` is the main tool; from an existing snapper `.snapshots` btrfs subvolume, it allows to turn the snapshots into `btrfs send` output files for cold storage, or to orchestrate `btrfs send | btrfs receive` pipelines (currently local-only)
+`cvnsnapper replicate-send` is the main tool; from an existing snapper `.snapshots` btrfs subvolume, it allows to turn the snapshots into `btrfs send` output files for cold storage, or to orchestrate `btrfs send | btrfs receive` pipelines (currently local-only)